 Keeping your organization Current is a C level business decision.
 Your decision to take part in the group subscription program at Current has an impact on everyone in the public media arena—so we ask that you give careful consideration to making an investment in a group subscription to Current for your organization and board.

-We recommend that you purchase a group plan that will provide one copy of Current for every 3-4 employees, but you are the best judge of how many your organization needs.
+We recommend that you purchase a group plan that will provide one copy of Current for every 3-4 employees and board members, but you are the best judge of how many your organization needs.

 Please call to discuss starting or expanding your group subscription: